 Working with the “RUNNING SCRIPT”, check the current on-board time against the Times-Table value, and start executing the script-sequences of COMMANDs when that time is reached.

-For each script-sequence COMMAND wait for deltaTime seconds.
+For each script-sequence COMMAND: execute the command (i.e. send it to INMS, or OBC executes it), then wait for deltaTime seconds.
 This allows the command to finish executing in the INMS.

 REMEMBER there is no handshaking between INMS and CubeSat.